 Scenarios are run on Battlespace Simulations’ (BSI’s) Modern Air Combat Environment (MACE) and MVRsimulation’s Virtual Reality Scene Generator (VRSG) software and 3D terrain and models.
 VRSG provides the real-time 3D out-the-window and sensor views.
 BSI’s full suite of tools enables a multi-mission virtual role playing in the air-to-air arena, to include tactical displays that are integrated with HOTAS controls and emulate real world tactical systems.
 This coupling of MACE with VRSG provides the degree of immersion ideally suited to training from solo part-task mission objectives to large-scale, distributed live-virtual-constructive (LVC) rehearsal of major combat operations.

 Close-up of the PTMT cockpit control panel, which in this case is not aircraft specific.
-The combat controls are displayed on the left, with aviation controls on the right.
-The flexibility of BSI MACE's multifunction display enables the setup of various panels and training scenarios.
-The controls shown here include MACE's moving map above VRSG's simulated sensor feed with an AN/DAS-1 overlay (slewed via one of the HOTAS throttle controls), MACE's chaffe/flare dispenser panel, USQ-113 ECM jammer panel, and radar warning receiver (bottom right).
+The flexibility of BSI MACE's multifunction display (MFD, upper left) enables the setup of various panels and training scenarios.
+The controls shown here include MACE's up front controller (UFCD, top center), VRSG's simulated sensor feed (top right) with an AN/DAS-1 overlay (slewed via one of the HOTAS throttle controls) along with MACE's artificial horizon, altimeter and HSI (bottom left), moving map (bottom center) and radar warning receiver (bottom right).
 The UFCD interfaces with the MFD to enable input of mission essential data and control of DIS radios.

 To take advantage of the eye-tracking technology in Varjo headsets, MVRsimulation has developed the means to have VRSG visualize the gaze of the pilot.
 During a training mission, if a pilot in the PTMT is wearing a Varjo headset such as the Varjo XR-3, VRSG can track the pilot’s head position and orientation, track the gaze vector using the Varjo device’s pupil tracking functionality, and then visualize the gaze of each eye independently as a color-coded 3D cone.
 VRSG can export this data via DIS as a PDU log, which makes the eye-tracking playback valuable for after-action visualization.